neondatabase/website/content/guides/laravel-volt-folio-multi-step-form.md

 php artisan make:migration create_applicants_table
 ```

 Note that the `create_applicants_table` migration name follows the Laravel convention of `create_{table_name}_table`, where `{table_name}` is the name of the table you're creating.
-That way Laravel can automatically determine the table name from the migration name and also it will be easier to identify the purpose of the migration file by its name for other developers.
+That way, Laravel can automatically determine the table name from the migration name, and also it will be easier to identify the purpose of the migration file by its name for other developers.

 This command generates a new migration file in the `database/migrations` directory.
 Open the newly created file and update its content as follows: